PepScribe

 Is BPC-157 legal to buy or prescribe in the US?

-As of 2026, BPC-157 occupies a regulatory gray zone.
+As of 2026, BPC-157 sits in a regulatory transition.
 It was removed from the FDA's Category 2 list of bulk drug substances presenting significant safety risks, but it has not been added to the Category 1 list of substances that compounding pharmacies are permitted to use.
 Its compounding status is pending review.
 This ambiguity means most licensed clinical channels in the US are not currently dispensing it.
 Consult a licensed clinician for the most current access picture.

 What is the regulatory status of TB-500?